Tiny-Earth/DemoSite/site/src/experiences.md

     !!! details "Click to show published examples"
         - “...instructional activities involving students in doing things and thinking about what they are doing.”
 (Bonwell & Eison, 1991)
         - “Active learning simply means getting involved with the information presented - really thinking about it (analyzing, synthesizing, evaluating) rather than just passively receiving it and memorizing it.”
 (King, 1993)
         - “Active learning implies that students are engaged in their own learning.
 Active teaching strategies have students do something other than take notes or follow directions, placing the responsibility for learning squarely on their shoulders.
-As they participate in activities that involve group learning, problem solving, or inquiry-based learning, students construct new knowledge and build new scientific skills.”
-(Handelsman et al., 2007)
+As they participate in activities that involve group learning, problem solving, or inquiry-based learning, students construct new knowledge and build new scientific skills.” [handelsman_scientific_2007](@cite)
-        - “Active learning engages students in the process of learning through activities and/or discussions in class, as opposed to passively listening to an expert.”
-(Freeman et al. 2014)
+        - “Active learning engages students in the process of learning through activities and/or discussions in class, as opposed to passively listening to an expert.” [freeman_active_2014](@cite)

     How were the published definitions similar to or different from your definition?